hub-gain/gain-camera/README.md

     plt.show()

 c.enable_trigger(False)

 # start "continuous acquisition" mode.
-This means that the server records
+This is what happens when you start the
-# images autonomously as fast as possible.
-The result is saved in the
+# camera live view application.
+It means that the server records images
-# `live_imgs` parameter.
+# autonomously as fast as possible.
+The result is saved in the `live_imgs` parameter.
 c.start_continuous_acquisition()
 sleep(1)
 plt.pcolormesh(c.parameters.live_imgs.value[0])